charliewilco/downwrite/working-through-downwrite.md

 ---

 > Write tests.
 Not too many.
-Mostly integration. -- Guillermo Rauch, founder of Zeit and CloudUp, creator of Socket.io, mongoose.js, Slackin, Now, MooTools and whole pile of other shit
+Mostly integration. -- Guillermo Rauch

+_founder of Zeit and CloudUp, creator of Socket.io, mongoose.js, Slackin, Now, MooTools and whole pile of other shit_

 ---